ABZ-Aaron/DockerOverview/README.md

 ## What is a Container

-A way to package applications with all necessary dependencies and configurations.

-These are made up of layers of stacked images.

-The base image might be something like Linux, because of it's small size.
+Docker is a software platform which allows us to package applications with all necessary dependencies and configurations.
+These packages / containers are made up of layers of stacked images.
+The base image could be something like Linux.
 On top of that, you'd have an application image, followed by configuration data.

 We can pull Docker images straight from Docker's online repository.
-We can do this with PostgreSQL Database.
+We can do this with PostgreSQL Database by running the following:

 ```bash
 docker run -e POSTGRES_HOST_AUTH_METHOD=trust postgres:9.6